hakanonal/minibar/README.md

             - Meanwhile we can work on evaluation notebook.
             - Finding the total number of objects in a picture is not same with finding the numbr of objects for different products.
 Accuracy is way under normal.
             - Accuracy is very bad and loss is very good.
 I will evaluate after the run has finished.
+            - Yeap the evaluation is also very bad in accuracy %4 loss is good.
+I am planing evaluate it in terms of confusion matrixes.